-At September 30, 2017 and December 31, 2016, the Company held 49 and 58 debt securities, respectively, that were in an unrealized loss position for less than one year.
-The aggregate fair value of debt securities in an unrealized loss position at September 30, 2017 and December 31, 2016 was \$81,275 and \$95,949, respectively.
-There were no individual securities that were in a significant unrealized loss position or that had been in an unrealized loss position for greater than one year as of September 30, 2017 or December 31, 2016.
+At September 30, 2018 and December 31, 2017, the Company held 41 and 54 debt securities, respectively, that were in an unrealized loss position.
+The aggregate fair value of debt securities in an unrealized loss position at September 30, 2018 and December 31, 2017 was \$81,222 and \$96,623, respectively.
+As of September 30, 2018, 6 corporate debt securities with a fair value of \$12,246 had been in a continuous unrealized loss position for more than 12 months.
+The unrealized losses of \$35 related to these corporate debt securities are included in accumulated other comprehensive loss as of September 30, 2018.
+As of December 31, 2017, no securities had been in a continuous unrealized loss position for more than 12 months.

 The Company reviews investments for other-than-temporary impairment whenever the fair value of an investment is less than the amortized cost and evidence indicates that an investment's carrying amount is not recoverable within a reasonable period of time.
 Other-than-temporary impairments of investments are recognized in the condensed consolidated statements of operations if the Company has experienced a credit loss and has the intent to sell the investment or if it is more likely than not that the Company will be required to sell the investment before recovery of the amortized cost basis.
 Evidence considered in this assessment includes reasons for the impairment, compliance with the Company's investment policy, the severity and the duration of the impairment and changes in value subsequent to the end of the period.
+The unrealized losses at September 30, 2018 and December 31, 2017 are attributable to changes in interest rates and the Company does not believe any unrealized losses represent other-than-temporary impairments.

-5. Property and Equipment, net
+6. Property and Equipment, net